CrawleyM29/PractiumII-BCC/README.md

 Invasive Ductal Carcinoma (IDC) is a cancer that develops in the milk duct, invading the fibrous and/or fatty breast tissue outside the duct.
 This type of cancer is most common type of brease cancer forming 80% of all breast cacer diagnoses.
 Histology is the study of the microscopic structure of tissues.

+## Table of Contents

+  1. About the Dataset
+  2. Config.py
+  3. Build_dataset.py
+  4. Cancernet.py
+  5. Train_model.py
+  6. Results
+  7. Summary
+  8. References

 ## About the Dataset

 I am uzing the IDC_regular dataset (histology image dataset) from Kaggle.
 The dataset holds 2,077,524 patches that are 50x50 in size and extracted from 162 whole mount slide images of breast cancer specimens that were scanned at 40x.
 In these images, 1,098,738 test negative 78,786 are tested positive with IDC.
-This dataset is available in public domain and you can be downloaded [here](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images).
+This dataset is available in public domain and you can be downloaded [Here](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images)

 You will need to install some python packages to be able to run this advanced python project.
 You can do this with pip-